We strongly advise that all dogs and cats on the Central Coast are regularly given effective products to prevent:

 What parasite control routine should I use for my cat?

-- Bravecto for cats: a 3-monthly spot-on for tick and flea prevention
+- Bravecto Plus for cats: a 3-monthly spot-on for tick and flea prevention

 - Milbemax: a worming tablet given every 4 weeks for kittens, or every 3-6 months for an adult cat.

-- Popantel: a tapeworming tablet given every 4 weeks for kittens, or every 3 months for an adult cat
+- Popantel Tapewormer: a tapeworming tablet given every 4 weeks for kittens, or every 3 months for an adult cat

 Therefore, for thorough parasite control in your cat, you could consider combinations of products such as:

-- Option 1: Bravecto for cats + Milbemax worming tablet
+- Bravecto Plus for cats + Popantel (Tapewormer) worming tablet

 Which product you choose depends on the frequency at which you wish to apply products, the level of protection your pet requires for their lifestyle and age, and sometimes, the flavour of chew your pet prefers!
 Please phone Beach and Bay Vet to ask for advice if you are unsure.